bet4a/d3wiki/Force-Layout.md

 <a name="on" href="Force-Layout#wiki-on">#</a> force.<b>on</b>(<i>type</i>, <i>listener</i>)

 Registers the specified *listener* to receive events of the specified *type* from the force layout.
-Currently, only "tick" events are supported, which are dispatched for each tick of the simulation.
+Currently, only "start", "tick", and "end" events are supported. "tick" events are dispatched for each tick of the simulation.
 Listen to tick events to update the displayed positions of nodes and links.
 For example, if you initially display the nodes and links like so:

 ```javascript
 var link = vis.selectAll("line")